 Ultrasonography may demonstrate highly echogenic reflectors with low-level posterior shadowing and reverberation artifact ("dirty" shadowing and "ring-down" artifact) 7.

 A less common but more specific finding is small, non-shadowing echogenic foci rising up from the dependent portions of the gallbladder lumen, similar to effervescing bubbles in a glass of champagne (champagne sign).
+One reference states that this sign is pathognomonic for gas in the gallbladder 18.

 CT is considered the most sensitive and specific imaging modality for identifying gas within the gallbladder lumen or wall 4.
 The presence of a pneumoperitoneum indicates perforation.